ryichando/webpapers/README.md

 # Why this thing is good?

 Simple and fast.
-Everything is on the browser; you can access the whole contents from anywhere (even with a smart phone when you are taking a walk) if you put it on a private web server (e.g., VPS/NAS).
+Everything is on the browser; you can access the whole contents from anywhere (even with a smart phone when you are out of office) if you put it on a private web server (e.g., VPS/NAS).
 You may also share with collaborators via links.
 Of course you can locally use it if you do not own a private server.

 # How to use